wesleybeckner/python_foundations/docs/S2_Data_Structures_and_Flow.md

 | global | yield | break | try | global |

 Let's see an example of a decimal point containing number, known to computers as a **_floating point_** number.
-Let's use $\pi$ as the number.
+Let's use \\(\pi\\) as the number.
 (Pro tip: you can write equations in Markdown.
 See this [reference](https://medium.com/analytics-vidhya/writing-math-equations-in-jupyter-notebook-a-naive-introduction-a5ce87b9a214).)

 ```
 pickles = 3.14